Published: September 26th, 2017 (this collected edition)

 This is a masterpiece and this collection is beautiful.

-Pairs well with: Other Jack Kirby works while he was at DC Comics, as well as the current run of Mister Miracle by Tom King.
+Pairs well with: Other Jack Kirby works while he was at DC Comics, as well as other runs of Mister Mircale, excluding the terrible run Tom King had from 2017-2018.